Navigating a Stepparent Adoption

 Even cases were a stepparent wants to adopt, the process can be challenging.
 As a stepparent, when you adopt your spouse's child, it will make you their new legal parent.
 This essentially requires their other birth parent to give up, or have their rights stripped from them.

 Have questions?
-Schedule a case review with an adoption lawyer in Panama City by calling us at (800) 822-5170!
+Schedule a case review with a stepparent adoption lawyer in Panama City by calling us at (800) 822-5170!

 When Can a Stepparent Adopt?